airpartners/aq-firebase-functions/README.md

 ## Unit testing with mocha

+NOTE: Make sure you are in the `./functions` folder.

 `npm run test`

 All unit tests are in the `./functions/test` folder.
 This project uses mocha with chai assertions to execute unit testing.
 Additionally, it uses firebase-functions-test to set up access to our test database for running online tests.
 In order to authenticate your access, you'll need our service account key file.
 The expected location of the file is in the `./functions/test` folder.
 If the file doesn't exist at this location, the online tests will be skipped.
 To get the file, log in to the adeairquality@gmail.com account and go to Google Keep.
 Find the note with title: airpartners-ade-964cc0280add.json.
 Add a file with this name and the body of the note as its contents to the `./functions/test` folder.